 The skull, life cast, and tamping iron of Phineas Gage

 Phineas Gage (1823-1860) is one of neurology’s most famous cases.
 Gage sustained a traumatic brain injury in 1848 when a 3’ 7” inch iron rod fired through his head.
 The accident cost Gage an eye and altered his personality, but he survived.
-Gage’s physician John Harlow (1819-1907) donated the skull and tamping iron to the Warren Anatomical Museum in 1868 .
-More about the case can is here.
+Gage’s physician, John Harlow (1819-1907), donated the skull and tamping iron to the Warren Anatomical Museum in 1868.
+Read more about Gage's case.

 The Boston Phrenological Society Collection

-The Boston Phrenological Society started in 1832 to celebrate the life and work of Johann Gaspar Spurzhiem (1776–1832).
+The Boston Phrenological Society began in 1832 to celebrate the life and work of Johann Gaspar Spurzheim (1776–1832).
 Starting with Spurzheim's lecture collection, the Society developed a cabinet of phrenological castings.
 They published an 1835 Catalogue of Phrenological Specimens.
 John Collins Warren purchased the Society’s cabinet in 1849 and added it to his eponymous museum.
 Approximately 250 of the castings remain in the Warren Museum’s collection.

 The Boston Society for Medical Improvement

 The Boston Society for Medical Improvement had an expansive pathological cabinet.
 The first curator of the Warren Museum, J. B. S. Jackson (1806-1879), was the Society’s curator as well.
 In 1847, Jackson published A Descriptive Catalogue of the Anatomical Museum of the Boston Society for Medical Improvement., which details the first 954 specimens in the cabinet.
 The Society’s collection grew to around 1200 items.
 Circa 1870, Jackson facilitated the transfer of the cabinet to the Warren Museum.
 Harvard Medical School formally accepted the cabinet in 1889.